Read the interview with Margot Hoiting in Buhne

 Memories?
 Yes, I remember the first edition very well.
 I had heard a thousand times ‘you won’t succeed, Margot’ and there I was.
 It was a very satisfying feeling.
 I never expected it to grow into what it is today.
-In this edition of the festival we will have 1500 participants from home and abroad, and we will play in more than a hundred Frisian villages.
+In this edition of the festival we will have more than 900 participants from more than a hundred locations in Friesland and abroad.
 We are ready for the tenth edition!
 We are supported by the Cultural Participation Fund and recently I was spontaneously embraced by someone who said: ‘It is so great that you are doing this.’
 So yes, we did succeed.”

 MOVE TO THE MUSIC

 CityProms Festival will take place this year from 2nd to 10th October.
 Normally this free event lasts three or four days, but as it is the tenth edition, the festival spans over a week this time.

 CityProms is a free music festival with indoor and outdoor stages, with a focus on classical music.
 The main stage is in the very heart of Leeuwarden, right in front of the Fries Museum on Wilhelminaplein.
 Taking part are 1500 musicians – a mix of professionals and amateurs – from (mainly) Friesland, the northern provinces and the rest of the world.